tillt/EasyClangComplete/docs/index.rst

 Welcome to EasyClangComplete's documentation!
 =============================================

-This document will get you up and running with EasyClangComplete
+This document will get you up and running with EasyClangComplete.

 .. only:: html